 Johor Bahru Sentral Railway Station Train Services

 3F: Staff only

 2F: Concourse, Ticket Counter, Shops, Boarding Gates

 1F: Immigration, Waiting Room, Platform Transfers

 GF: Train Platforms, JB Sentral Bus Terminal, Taxi Stands, Pick Up Points

-Platform 5: Passenger platform usually not in use
+Platform 5: Platform currently not in use

-Platform 6: Passenger platform usually not in use
+Platform 6: Platform currently not in use